 - Clearance Hurdles.
 Of course creators want to showcase exciting profile pages for their social tokens.
 But old rules still apply: permission is required before posting protected content.
 Thus, those uploading assets to dress their social token profile pages should ensure they have permission from all applicable rights holders.
 As a brand, it would also be prudent to monitor the marketplace.
 Do you have a vendor or spokesperson selling a social token?
 It might make sense to check out their page to ensure that they're using your intellectual property only as permitted.

 - Broader Liability Issues.
-The value of social tokens, like all blockchain-based assets, is subject to extreme volatility and may be adversely impacted by a decline in public interest, change in law, regulation or policy, and technical problems, among other things.
+The value of social tokens, like all blockchain-based assets, are subject to extreme volatility and may be adversely impacted by a decline in public interest, change in law, regulation or policy, and technical problems, among other things.
 Blockchain-based transactions also are irreversible and there are no refunds.
 This can carry material risk for those looking to play in the space.
 If access to a social token or its associated rewards is terminated, consumers may not only expect to be compensated for their loss, but could even bring legal action (including for breach of contract, breach of the covenant of good faith and fair dealing, fraudulent inducement, unjust enrichment, and violations of state statutes prohibiting unfair and deceptive acts).
 It is thus important for brands, content creators and platforms involved in the social token space to clearly understand who is left holding the bag should any problems arise.

 Originally published by Jeff Greenbaum from Advertising Law Updates 21 June 2021.